rpheuts/os/README.md

 toolchain
 ---------

-The script will compile and configure a cross-compiler (GCC) on an OSX machine (and probably on a Unix machine too).
-As the actual OS is aspiring to be native 64-bit, this toolchain will be expanded to include a 64-bit cross compiler in the future.
+The script in 'local' will compile and configure a cross-compiler (GCC) on an OSX machine (and probably on a Linux machine too).

+In the 'vagrant' you'll find an 'environment-in-a-box' using Vagrant and Chef.
+Just run 'vagrant up' and it should build a custom VM for you that contains the required assembler and crosscompilers (32 & 64-bit) plus a mapped directory into the VM with the sources.
+You should be able to build the sources from within the VM (vagrant ssh) and then run it on the host machine with QEMU.

 qemu
 ----